 The scope for the new journal will be “The IEEE TRANSACTIONS ON GAMES publishes original high-quality articles covering scientific, technical, and engineering aspects of games.”

+The values displayed for the journal bibliometrics fields in IEEE Xplore are based on the Journal Citation Report from Clarivate from the 2022 report released in June 2023.
 Journal Citation Metrics Journal Citation Metrics such as Impact Factor, Eigenfactor Score™ and Article Influence Score™ are available where applicable.
 Each year, Journal Citation Reports© (JCR) from Thomson Reuters examines the influence and impact of scholarly research journals.
 JCR reveals the relationship between citing and cited journals, offering a systematic, objective means to evaluate the world's leading journals.
 Find out more about IEEE Journal Bibliometrics.

 Special Issue on User Evaluation for VR Games

 This special issue focuses on exploring novel and state-of-the-art user evaluation methods for VR games.
 Deadline for abstract submission is 30th July 2022.
 See the Call for papers.

 Selected article from IEEE Transactions on Games